mdanlowski/TODOExplorer/README.md

 ```pwsh
 python todo_explorer.py
 ```
-- for now JSON formatted results will be printed as output
+- for now JSON formatted results will be generated in a file
 - test folder contains documents the program will use

 ## Planned features: